-Hunter Hawley, a senior from Cloverport, Kentucky, majors in entrepreneurship and corporate innovation in the Kelley School of Business.
-He has been Shoemaker Scholar for two semesters.
+Hunter Hawley, a junior from Cloverport, Kentucky, majors in entrepreneurship and corporate innovation in the Kelley School of Business.

-CC: How did you learn about the Shoemakers Scholars program?
+Crimson Catalyst: How did you learn about the Shoemaker Scholars program?

 CC: What is a common misconception students have about entrepreneurship and innovation?

 HH: That to be an entrepreneur or an innovator, you have to take giant risks.
 In reality, the best entrepreneurs and innovators are great risk mitigators, not risk takers.